Featured Homes

 The long and wide windows invite natural lighting and ventilation into the home, while the sheer curtains shield the home from scorching afternoon sun.

-To seal up what used to be part of a hallway or balcony, Fion and her husband decided on this window as a fun transition between the living and dining room.
+Notice the tall reeded glass window in the back, it acts as a barrier between what used to be part of a hallway or balcony, whilst still allowing a lot of light into the house.
+Fion and her husband decided on this window as a fun transition between the living and dining room.
 Fion’s mother also advised her not to have the home’s entryway lead straight into the living room – Feng Shui perhaps?

 Japanese bathroom